Comparing Proof of Authority consensus protocols

 Clique can operate with a single validator but operating with a single validator offers no redundancy if the validator fails.

-Clique is more fault tolerant than IBFT 2.0.
-Clique tolerates up to half to the validators failing.
-IBFT 2.0 networks require greater than or equal to ⅔ of validators to be operating to create blocks.
-For example, in an IBFT 2.0 network of:
+Clique is more fault tolerant than IBFT 2.0 and QBFT.
+Clique tolerates up to half of the validators failing.
+IBFT 2.0 and QBFT networks require greater than or equal to two-thirds of validators to be operating to create blocks.
+For example, an IBFT 2.0 or QBFT network of:

-Networks with 3 or less validators are able to produce blocks but do not guarantee finality when operating in adversarial environments.
+Networks with three or less validators can produce blocks but do not guarantee finality when operating in adversarial environments.

-We recommend not using IBFT 2.0 networks with 3 nodes for production purposes.
+Using IBFT 2.0 or QBFT networks with three nodes for production purposes is not recommended.

-For IBFT 2.0, the time to add new blocks increases as the number of validators increases.
+For IBFT 2.0 and QBFT, the time to add new blocks increases as the number of validators increases.